 There is a saying in India, ‘Atithi Devo Bhava’ which literally translates into ‘Guest is God’.
 That is exactly the kind of service and thought process that goes into many homestays in India.
 Anytime you walk into an Indian family home be expected to be treated extremely well.
 The homestays in India range from Royal palaces to lovely bungalows and even small two-bedroom apartments in cities.

 We at India Someday highly recommend homestays because they just enrich your experience of the city.
 You not only get a local’s perspective on the city but delicious home-cooked food along with it.

-When we began India Someday and began helping people travel to India, never did we once think that we would come across lovely bed and breakfasts and homestays which would make someone’s trip to India that much more memorable.
-After 6 years of running the company and having send 3000+ people to different homestays in the country we have tried to make a shortlist of some of our favorite homestays in India.
+We began India Someday with helping people travel to India.
+However, when we started, never did we once think that we would come across such a lovely bed and breakfasts and homestays.
+After 6 years of running the company and having sent 3000+ people to different homestays in the country, we have tried to make a shortlist of some of our favourite homestays in India.

 Jaipur Friendly Villa – Jaipur